KineticCafe/polymorphic_embed/README.md

 ## Features

-- Detect which types to use for the data being `cast`-ed, based on fields present in the data (no need for a _type_ field in the data)
+- Detect which types to use for the data being `cast`, based on fields present in the data (no need for a _type_ field in the data)
 - Run changeset validations when a `changeset/2` function is present (when absent, the library will introspect the fields to cast)
 - Support for nested polymorphic embeds